 Clinical evidence mounts that the leading cause of death in COVID-19 patients is the dangerous condition known as a cytokine storm.

-In a new study from the University of Alberta, researchers found a protein in the blood that could be responsible.
+In a recent study published in mBio, researchers found a protein in the blood that could be responsible.

 They found that COVID-19 patients have much higher levels of a protein called galectin-9 in their blood.

 Perhaps more importantly, they also found a positive correlation between the levels of galectin-9 and pro-inflammatory cytokines released in the blood, which can lead to a cytokine storm.

 The study is from the University of Alberta.
 One author is Shokrollah Elahi.

 In the study, the team analyzed the blood plasma of 120 patients with COVID-19.
 They found that levels of galectin-9 were much higher than in individuals with HIV and cancer.